Gary Lynagh

-Gary Lynagh OAM (born 4 June 1970) is an eleven time Australian national champion, three time World Champion and Olympian lightweight rower.
+Gary Joseph James Lynagh OAM (born 4 June 1970) is an eleven time Australian national champion, three time World Champion and Olympian lightweight rower.
 He represented Australia at every premier international regatta from 1990 to 1998.

 Club and state rowing

 Lynagh's senior rowing was from the Commercial Rowing Club in Brisbane.
-He began contesting national lightweight championship sculling titles at Australian Rowing Championships in 1988 representing Commercial.
+He began contesting national lightweight championship sculling titles at the Australian Rowing Championships in 1988 representing Commercial.
 In 1989 he was in a composite Queensland lightweight eight who won the national title and in 1990 he won two Australian national championships – the lightweight double scull and the quad scull titles.
-He won the national championship quad in 1991, a single sculls title in 1992, the double scull in 1993 & 1994 and the quad in 1993, 1994 and 1996.
+He won the national championship quad in 1991, a single sculls title in 1992, the double scull in 1993 and 1994 and the quad in 1993, 1994 and 1996.
 In 1996 in a composite Australian selection crew Lynagh also won the national lightweight coxless four title at the Australian Championships.